-The model is designed as a decision tree with Markov chains as branches; the experience of a NVAF patient is discretized in 17 possible and mutually exclusive health states (Figure 1).
+The model is designed as a decision tree with Markov chains as branches; the experience of a NVAF patient is divided and represented in 17 possible and mutually exclusive health states (Figure 1).
 Transitions among health states are determined by probability matrices derived from the relevant literature as detailed elsewhere [11].

-At the end of each 6 week cycle, patients can stay in the current health state, or experience a clinical event and transition to the corresponding state; some events only imply a resource consumption and a temporary change in the utility (quality of life index), whilst others - i.e. stroke, myocardial infarction (MI), and systemic embolism - also modify the chance of incurring in further events.
+At the end of each 6 week cycle, patients can stay in the current health state, or experience a clinical event and forward to the corresponding state; some events only imply a resource consumption, whilst others - i.e. stroke, myocardial infarction (MI), and systemic embolism - also modify the chance of incurring in further events.
 Stroke survivors distribute among subsequent health states basing on the assigned severity distribution of the specific event.
 Following a major bleeding, patients may continue to receive the initial anticoagulant, or switch to a second line treatment, associated with specific clinical event risks.